amchugh689/codecamp-2026/Beginner/JavaScript/lessons/new-lessons/04-Conditional-Statements.md

 ___

 In real life we need to make a lot of decisions, like am I going to eat 5 donuts or 6 donuts.
-Its a tough call.
+It's a tough call.
 When programming it is exactly the same, the programs we write often reflect real life whether it be a process or a behaviour our code will need to make decisions based on different things.

 To make a decision in programming we use something called an If Statement.
 For example if we had a log in page.
 We would need to check **IF** the password the user has entered matches the password we have stored. **IF** it does then we let the user log in otherwise we show an error.